domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 You get what you measure.

-If all you have is a hammer, everything looks like a nail.

 Say the Programmer's Prayer when needed: Please, God, help me solve this bug.

 When all else fails--when you hit a mental block--try a Parallax view.